-- (33) Where a matter is to be referred for external investigation, the Director, Student Experience will send a confidential allegation notice to the student against whom a sexual misconduct allegation is made.
-The notice will: - a. inform the student that a sexual misconduct allegation has been made against them; - b. provide details of the alleged conduct which has led to the sexual misconduct allegation; - c. outline any University policies, procedures, guidelines or codes which may have been breached through the student's conduct, such as the Student Conduct Policy; - d. inform the student that the matter is being referred for external investigation, provide the name of the external investigator, and inform the student that the external investigator will contact them to request an interview and/or a written response as part of the investigation process; - e. encourage the student to receive support from the University throughout the process via ACU's Student Counselling Service, the Student Advocacy Service, and other support services; - f. include the list of support and information services in Appendix B 'ACU internal and external support services for students who have received an allegation of sexual misconduct'. - (34) A student against whom a sexual misconduct allegation is made is encouraged to receive support from Student Experience, including the Student Counselling Service and the Student Advocacy Service, and/or external support services as listed in Appendix B 'ACU internal and external support services for students who have received an allegation of sexual misconduct'.
+(33) Where a matter is to be referred for external investigation, the Director, Student Experience and Enhancement will notify the student against whom a formal report of sexual misconduct is made.
+The notice will:

+- a. inform the student that a formal report of sexual misconduct has been made against them; - b. provide details of the alleged conduct which has led to the formal report of sexual misconduct; - c. outline any University policies, procedures, guidelines or codes which may have been breached through the student's conduct, such as the Student Conduct Policy; - d. inform the student that the matter is being referred for external investigation, provide the name of the external investigator, and inform the student that the external investigator will contact them to request an interview and / or a written response as part of the investigation process; - e. encourage the student to receive support from the University throughout the process via ACU's Student Counselling Service, the Student Advocacy Service, and other support services; - f. include the list of support and information services in Appendix B 'ACU internal and external support services for students who are the subject of a formal report of sexual misconduct'.

+(34) A student against whom a formal report of sexual misconduct is made is encouraged to receive support from Student Experience, including the Student Counselling Service and the Student Advocacy Service, and / or external support services as listed in Appendix B 'ACU internal and external support services for students who are the subject of a formal report of sexual misconduct'.